Toglefritz/partly_windy/README.md

 *every* screen by including support for Wear OS devices, still from the same codebase as the other platforms.

+## Set up OpenAI Authentication

+The "latest in machine learning technology" referenced up at the very top of this README is OpenAI's set of NLP tools and APIs: [https://beta.openai.com/overview](https://beta.openai.com/overview).
+This app uses the text completion capabilities of the OpenAI ML models to generate "weather forecasts" that doubtless have infallible accuracy (again /s).

+Before you can use OpenAI's APIs in your own build of this codebase, you will need to obtain an API key.
+Needless to say, for security reasons, my API key is not included in this repository.
+The process for obtaining an API key is basically to just start a free trial on the OpenAI website or plug in your payment information if your usage exceeds the trial terms.
+You can head over to the [OpenAI website](https://openai.com/api/) to get an API key.

+With your shiny new API key in hand, you will need to add it to a file so the rest of the app can get it when needed.
+Create a file called ```api_key.dart``` under ```/lib/openai/```.
+If you tried to build the app before creating this file, you might have received an error message talking about the fact that it was missing.

+The contents of this file will be a simple String value like this:

+> ```String openAIApiKey = 'your-key-here';```

+With the file created and your API key added to the openAIApiKey variable, you will be all set to authenticate calls to the OpenAI completions endpoint.

 ## Set Up a Wear OS Debugging Session

 *[http://android.cn-mirrors.com/training/wearables/apps/bt-debugging.html#SetupSession](http://android.cn-mirrors.com/training/wearables/apps/bt-debugging.html#SetupSession)*